-Head out to Begbie Bluffs, a zone housing single pitch, easily accessible sports climbing.
+Head out to Begbie Bluffs, for a variety of single pitch, easily accessible, sports climbs.
 This climbing area is located just 10 minutes out of town on Hwy 23 S. A 15 minute walk on a well-defined trail will have you climbing in no time!
 This area is kid and dog friendly, and most walls have afternoon sun.
 A spectacular day can be spent on these key walls: Raptor wall, Rabbit wall, Popeye wall, and Bifacial wall.
 Some of the best climbs in this area are: High and Dry 5.8, Bifacial Retouch 5.9, Quid Pro Quo 5.10a, Octagon 10.b, Good Guys Wear Black 5.10b, Flashdance 5.11a, and Spanakopita 5.11c.
 Once you’re done with climbing, hike to Begbie Falls for a scenic end to your day.

 Spend the morning at Blanket Canyon/Blanket Creek Bridge: Single pitch steep sports climbs in a shady canyon where you’ll find solitude by the flowing creek.
 This area is located 24 kms from town on Hwy 23 S, there is a 5 minute steep walk in, and you’ll find climbs ranging from 5.10a – 5.12b.
 The best climbs at Blanket Canyon: Schweppes 5.10a, Zygote 5.11b, Security Blanket 5.12b.
 The best climbs at Blanket Creek Bridge: Undercover 5.10c, Electric Blanket 5.11b, Blanket Arete 5.10d (2-pitches).
 These areas are not suitable for kids or dogs.